apache/tooling-trusted-release/scripts/README.md

 ## poetry/build

 Verifies that the application can be successfully containerised by building Docker images using both Alpine and Ubuntu base images.
-It runs the Docker build process with the tag `tooling-trusted-release` for each Dockerfile, ensuring that the application builds correctly across different Linux distributions.
+It runs the Docker build process with the tag `tooling-trusted-releases` for each Dockerfile, ensuring that the application builds correctly across different Linux distributions.

 ## poetry/run